Your browser is unsupported

 About

-Due to her advocacy work fighting health misinformation on social media, she has been featured as an opinion contributor and has been interviewed or profiled in several mainstream media outlets such as: BBC World News, MSNBC, CNN, The Washington Post, The New York Times, Bloomberg, and National Public Radio.
+Due to her advocacy work fighting health misinformation on social media, she has been featured as an opinion contributor and has been interviewed or profiled in several mainstream media outlets such as: BBC World News, MSNBC, CBS, CNN, The Washington Post, The New York Times, Bloomberg, and National Public Radio.

 Selected Publications